HWMooo/FP_GoogleHome/README.md

-The page is a clone of googles home page. install dependencies - go into the server folder and run npm install. to start the server run npm start in the terminal (inside server directory).
+The page is a clone of googles home page. install dependencies - go into the server folder and run npm install. to start the server run npm start in the terminal (inside server directory). navigate to localhost:3000 in browser.

-go to client folder.

-open index.html.

 when a query is input into the search bar and the google search button is clicked you are redirected to a results page. when you click the 'im feeling lucky button' you are redirected to the search page containing a random search.